Stavan1234/examiq-qpgs/src/notes/Prompts_Manual.md

 **Template**:
 ```
-As a noob developer, help me build a new feature for ExamIQ: [DESCRIBE FEATURE, e.g., a dynamic form section builder in React].
+As a beginner developer, help me build a new feature for ExamIQ: [DESCRIBE FEATURE, e.g., a dynamic form section builder in React].
 Use Next.js, Tailwind, shadcn/ui, and react-hook-form.
 Provide the full code for the component, including imports and state management.
 Match this UI description/screenshot: [INSERT UI DESCRIPTION OR LINK SCREENSHOT].
 ```

 **Customization Instructions**: